 - Avoiding sugary drinks like sodas or sweet teas

 - Replacing unhealthy snacks with vegetables and fruits

 - Daily salt water rinses

 - Removing all alcohol-based mouthwashes from your oral care routine

 Pregnant women have many options to treat their sensitive teeth during pregnancy.
-Be sure to talk with your dentist if you’re pregnant and experiencing pain or discomfort.
-During regular checkups, remember to mention any changes to your physical wellness, including teeth, gums and oral changes.
+Be sure to talk with your dentist if you’re pregnant and experiencing pain.
+During regular checkups, remember to mention any changes to your physical wellness, including teeth, gums, and oral changes.

 Links to external sites are provided for your convenience in locating related information and services.
 Guardian, its subsidiaries, agents and employees expressly disclaim any responsibility for and do not maintain, control, recommend, or endorse third-party sites, organizations, products, or services and make no representation as to the completeness, suitability, or quality thereof.

 Brought to you by The Guardian Life Insurance Company of America (Guardian), New York, NY.
 Material discussed is meant for general illustration and/or informational purposes only and it is not to be construed as tax, legal, investment or medical advice.
 It is not dental care advice and should not be substituted for regular consultation with your dentist.
 If you have any concerns about your dental health, please contact your dentist's office.